 Generator Water Leaks

-However, if you suspect that you have a water leak or may have a non identified water leak then the following will need to be actioned immediately:
+However, if you suspect that you have a generator water leak or may have a non-identified water leak, follow the procedure below:

 - Ensure the generator is turned OFF whilst you locate the water leak.

-- Especially the radiator area.
-Check the welding joints at the top of the radiator and the bottom connections where the rubber hoses attach.
-Check for visible corrosion and weak joins.
-Check the radiator cap is secure and tightened.
+- Check for corrosion, weak welding joints at the top of the radiator, and the bottom connections where the rubber hoses attach.
+The radiator cap should be secure and tight.

-- Then use your spill kit to soak up the water leak
+- Now use your spill kit to soak up the water leak.

 - Check the integrity of all fuel hoses and tighten hose clamps if necessary.
-Touch the hoses check for weaknesses & perishing of rubber.( Finger Press)
+Touch the hoses and check for weaknesses and perished rubber (finger press).

-- Inspect the fuel to ensure that NO water has entered the Diesel Fuel.
+- Inspect the fuel tank to ensure that NO water has entered the diesel fuel.

-- Should the water leak re-appear then follow the above advise for a second time.
-This time it may be the thermostat has failed causing the water temperature to become HOT and force its way out of the coolant system -Replace the thermostat with a new genuine manufacturers part.
+- Should the generator water leak reappear, then go through the above advice once more.
+This time it may be that the thermostat has failed, causing the generator water temperature to become HOT and force its way out of the coolant system.
+Replace the thermostat with a new, genuine manufacturers part.

-- If you still cannot find the water leak; Then STOP the generator to avoid damage to your engine and call for local generator engineer to visit site
+- If you still cannot find the water leak, STOP the generator to avoid damage to the engine and arrange for a local generator engineer to visit site.